asasinmode/humbak/README.md

 ### in progress

-add veditor errors (meta incorrect json)
+add default language on page, language select use it or first

 ### left to do

-add default language on page, language select use it or first footer location inputs add placeholders Where to find us / https://google.com/maps files not image span question mark if no mimetype store file view preference in localstorage
+footer location inputs add placeholders Where to find us / https://google.com/maps files not image span question mark if no mimetype store file view preference in localstorage